 The mission of the D2 Center is to connect out-of-school and disengaged youth ages 15-21 into an educational pathway with other resources and supports needed to earn a high school diploma and prepare for post-secondary opportunities and a career.
 Our services are:

 - Youth Academic Navigator: YANs are education-focused case managers who check in with their students frequently and help with issues as they emerge to ensure students are making progress and earning credits in school.

 - Tutoring and Elective Classes: Tutoring is offered two afternoons a week and elective credit classes are offered in the summer.
 Certified teachers specialize in creating a small, caring classroom environment with a focus on individual students and their success.

-- Career Navigator: The Career Navigator assists students with postsecondary planning and connections for both career and educational opportunities.
+- Career Navigator: The Career Navigators assist students with postsecondary planning and connections for both career and educational opportunities.
 Services are also available to graduates.

 - Reengagement Partnership: D2 Center staff members work closely with OPS staff to reengage students who have withdrawn from school but are eligible to enroll.
 Nearly all dropouts who choose to reenroll attend an OPS Multiple Pathways program.